 Cardinal.
-Born during the Reformation at Montepulciano, Tuscany, in 1542, St Robert was a poet, musician and public speaker.
+Born during the Reformation at Montepulciano, Tuscany, in 1542, St Robert Bellarmine was a poet, musician and public speaker.

-Bellarmine's systematic studies of theology began at Padua in 1567, where his teachers were adherents of Thomism.
+His systematic studies of theology began at Padua in 1567, where his teachers were adherents of Thomism.
 In 1569 he was sent to finish his studies at the University of Leuven in Flanders.
 There he was ordained, and obtained a reputation both as a professor and as a preacher.
 He was the first Jesuit to teach at the university, where the subject of his course was the Summa Theologica of Thomas Aquinas.
 He also wrote a Hebrew grammar during this time.
 In 1576 he was appointed professor of theology at the Roman College.
 His lectures were the basis of his famous Dissertation on the Controversies of the Christian Faith.
 This work was a complete defence of Catholic teaching and became very popular.
 It was banned by the British government.
 Robert completed many other projects.

 In 1592 he became rector of the Roman college, he was made provincial of Naples in 1594 and cardinal in 1598.